gpng/advent-of-code-2019/README.md

 In each day folder:

-Run test cases using `go test`
+Run all test cases using `go test ./...` or run a day n's tests using `go test ./dayn`

-Run final result using `go run main.go`
+Run final result for day n using `go run main.go -d n`